spawnmarvel/linux-and-azure/README.md

 ss -ltn >> exhaust.txt

+# Check also how many TIME_WAIT when it is full
+netstat -an | grep TIME_WAIT | wc -l

 # This will show all lines where either the local or remote side is port 10051.
 # - ESTAB: The state of the connection (ESTABLISHED)- Recv-Q: Receive queue- Send-Q: Send queue- Local Address:Port: The local IP and port- Peer Address:Port: The remote IP and port